anubhavsrivastava/perceptible/documentation/docs/configuration.md

 `default: noop () => {}`

 A function that would be triggered with the context of current perceptor instance on 'click' event over the DOM element.

+## defaultSubscriber

+`type: string`

+`default: 'dom`

+`possible values: dom, console, none`

+The default subscriber that has to be used.
+If you add a subscriber in subscribers option, you can disable the default subscriber by `defaultSubscriber: 'none'` .